bricelam/bricelam.github.io/_posts/2023-11-10-more-sqlite-encryption.md

 dotnet add package SQLitePCLRaw.bundle_e_sqlite3mc
 ```

-SQLite-net has a continent `key` parameter you can pass to the connection string.
+SQLite-net has a convenient `key` parameter you can pass to the connection string.

 ```cs
 using SQLite;